 Jane Bailey is a Full Professor in the Common Law Section (English), who teaches cyberfeminism, technoprudence, contracts and civil procedure.
 She and Valerie Steeves co-lead The eQuality Project, a 7-year SSHRC funded partnership initiative focused on the ways in which big data practices contribute to a discriminatory environment that sets young people up for conflict and harassment.
 She is also a co-investigator on another 7-year SSHRC funded partnership focused on addressing Rape Culture on University Campuses.
 Her current research focuses on tech-facilitated violence, including legal and educational responses.
 Prior to becoming a professor at uOttawa, Bailey was a civil litigator for Torys LLP, where she acted as co-counsel on the first internet hate speech case to go before the Canadian Human Rights Tribunal.

-Jacquelyn Burkell is the Assistant Dean of Research and an Associate Professor in the Faculty of Information and Media Studies at the University of Western Ontario.
+Jacquelyn Burkell is the an Associate Professor in the Faculty of Information and Media Studies and Associate Vice-President (Research) at the University of Western Ontario.
 Her research focuses on the empirical study of the interaction between people and technology, with a particular emphasis on the role of cognition in such interactions.
 Specific aspects of this research include the impact of presentation on information use and understanding, the design of human-computer interfaces, and the social impact of technology.
 With respect to this latter topic, she is interested in the impact of computer mediation on communication and the perception of self.
 Much of this work focuses on anonymity in online communication, examining how the psuedonymity offered by online communication is experienced by online communicators, and how this experience changes communication behaviour and interpretation.

 Priscilla Regan is a Professor in the School of Policy, Government, and International Affairs at George Mason University.
 Prior to joining that faculty in 1989, she was a Senior Analyst in the Congressional Office of Technology Assessment (1984-1989) and an Assistant Professor of Politics and Government at the University of Puget Sound (1979-1984).
 From 2005 to 2007, she served as a Program Officer for the Science, Technology and Society Program at the National Science Foundation.
 Since the mid-1970s, her primary research interests have focused on both the analysis of the social, policy, and legal implications of organizational use of new information and communications technologies, and also on the emergence and implementation of electronic government initiatives by federal agencies.
 She has published over forty articles or book chapters, as well as Legislating Privacy: Technology, Social Values, and Public Policy (University of North Carolina Press, 1995).
 As a recognized researcher in this area, Regan has testified before Congress and participated in meetings held by the Department of Commerce, Federal Trade Commission, Social Security Administration, and Census Bureau.
 She has received grants from the National Science Foundation.
 She was a member of the National Academy of Sciences, Computer Science and Telecommunications Board, Committee on Authentication Technologies and their Privacy Implications.
 She received her PhD in Government from Cornell University and her BA from Mount Holyoke College